aslamj/loopback3-sample/README.md

 Note: Overall stying of app is not needed here, but use of bootstrap or any other UI library (like material-ui) is welcomed.
 Here is an image showing the UI wireframe and flow: https://github.com/aslamj/loopback3-sample/blob/master/ui-flow.jpg.

-***Interview ask here is to estimate how much time (1-5 days) is needed and then once estimate-time and start-date (to code) is confirmed with us, submit the code using email.
-We'll review the pull-request and then conduct a screen-share session is code is looking production level, where we ask questions about your submitted code.***
+***First ask, to be fulfilled in 24 hours time is to estimate how much time (1-5 days) is needed and when would you begin implementing the needed code?
+We believe in no pressure in coding while interviewing in-person, and  want to know how you estimate a story (ask/requirement) and code/test @ production level).
+Once you confirm these times with us, git clone the skeleton code, do the implemntation and submit the code using email.
+We'll review the pull-request and if code looks production level, we will then conduct a screen-share session, where we ask questions about your submitted code.
+If all goes well, we will respond accordingly to next steps.***